Vladimir-csp/uwsm/README.md

 ### 3. Applications and Slices

-To properly put applications in `app-graphical.slice` (or like), Configure application launching in compositor via:
+To properly put applications into `app-graphical.slice` (or the like), configure application launching in compositor via:

 ```